 Nitrate leaching from agricultural land is not only a source of pollution affecting waterways, air quality, and biodiversity, but also represents an economic loss for farmers.
 Cover crops (CC) can be used to reduce nitrate leaching, however establishing a CC after a corn grain harvest can be difficult in the Northeast.
 One solution to this constraint is to establish a CC by interseeding into a standing corn crop.
 While interest in CC interseeding is growing rapidly, there is very little scientific information to document the magnitude or mechanisms of change in the nitrogen (N) cycle from this practice.
-The goals of this project are to experimentally test CC interseeding as a strategy to reduce N leaching in organic corn production, and to develop and deliver outreach to regional farmers regarding potential benefits and costs associated with interseeding.
-In a factorial field experiment, three CC treatments and two rates of fertilizer application will be examined in organic corn grain and silage systems.
-CC treatments will include an interseeded ryegrass CC, a traditional cereal rye monoculture CC planted after corn harvest, and a no-CC treatment.
-We will quantify differences in CC- N uptake, microbial community composition, and microbial N dynamics among treatments.
-Additionally, we will estimate effects of CC – microbial linkages on nitrate leaching and N availability to subsequent cash crop.
-Results will be incorporated into outreach delivered via field days, hands-on workshops and presentations, and written materials geared towards farmers, extension personnel and agriculture professionals.
+The goals of this project were to experimentally test CC interseeding as a strategy to reduce N leaching in organic corn production, and to develop and deliver outreach to regional farmers regarding potential benefits and costs associated with interseeding.
+In a factorial field experiment, three CC treatments and two rates of fertilizer application were examined in organic corn grain and silage systems.
+CC treatments included an interseeded ryegrass CC, a traditional cereal rye monoculture CC planted after corn harvest, and a no-CC treatment.
+We quantifed differences in CC- N uptake, microbial community composition, and microbial N dynamics among treatments.
+Additionally, we estimated effects of CC – microbial linkages on nitrate leaching and N availability to subsequent cash crop.
+We found that there is a similar capacity for N retention and reduced N leaching in interseeded ryegrass and post-harvest cereal rye, and that this this reduced leaching was driven by N storage in cover crop biomass.
+Unexpectedly, microbial biomass was similar in all treatments.
+This is potentially because carbon from other sources (i.e. corn roots, stover, weeds) dominate in this system.

 The purpose of this project is to experimentally test cover crop (CC) interseeding as a strategy to reduce nitrate leaching in organic corn production, and to develop and deliver outreach to regional farmers regarding potential benefits and costs associated with interseeding.
 This proposal focuses on nitrogen (N) management because it is a critical agronomic challenge with environmental and economic implications on a local, regional, and global scale (1).
 Nitrate leaching is not only a source of pollution affecting waterways, air quality, and biodiversity, but also represents economic losses to farmers.
 By investing in research exploring innovative ways to mitigate N losses from agricultural systems without sacrificing yields, we can build knowledge with direct links to agricultural sustainability: the reduction of environmental and health risks associated with nitrate leaching into the water supply, the improvement of economic productivity for farmers, and the conservation of soil, improvement of water quality, and protection of natural resources.